SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 and does not need to be made available outside of the app's module.
 The default access level of internal already matches this requirement.
 Therefore, you do not need to specify a custom access level.
-You may, however, want to mark some parts of your code as private in order to hide their implementation details from other code within the app's module.
+You may, however, want to mark some parts of your code as file-private or private in order to hide their implementation details from other code within the app's module.

 .. _AccessControl_AccessLevelsForFrameworks: